Updated: February 24, 2020

 About the Travel Authentic Philippines Travel Information

 The Travel Authentic Philippines Travel Information is based on our own experience and on the information provided by our nationwide network.
 Other sources are media, relevant websites, local guides and of course our guests.
-We love and the promote the Philippines but most important is the safety of travellers and of the people we work with.
-In this Philippines Travel Information section we do our best to be as objective and neutral as possible.
-We provide information.
-We don’t provice travel advice.
+We love and promote the Philippines but most important is the safety of travellers and of the people we work with.
+In this Philippines Travel Information section, we do our best to be as objective and neutral as possible.
+We provide information but not travel advice.
 We update the content on a regular basis.
-We welcome all feedback and suggestions.
+All feedback is appreciated.
 Please send an email to firstname.lastname@example.org

 You will notice more armed guards and security personnel in front of banks, at the entrance of shopping malls and in other public places than in other countries in South East Asia.
 The Philippine government is very security conscious.
 The armed security presence should only give you the feeling that authorities are on alert and care about the public’s (and your) safety.